Asplund-Samuelsson/furee/README.md

 ### 1. Obtain query sequences

-The evotuning training data are UniProt sequences extracted through iterative JackHMMer searches against a small, but diverse, set of query sequences related to the protein to be evolved _in silico_.
+The evotuning training data are UniProt sequences extracted through iterative JackHMMer searches with a small, but diverse, set of query sequences related to the protein to be evolved _in silico_.
 When preparing the training data in the next step, the input is a FASTA file with such query sequences.

 #### Download KEGG orthologs